© 2019, Dr. Marsha Luginbuehl, Ph.D., NCSP, Child Uplift, Inc., Ph: (307) 248-0226

-The yellow "Caution" range signals that this person's sleep problems are more problematic than normal compared to the general population and could be an indication that this person has a mild sleep disorder that probably needs to be investigated and corrected before it turns into a moderate-to-severe sleep disorder.The third and most severe sleep category is the "High Risk" range, which is red in color.
-When the bar is in the beginning section of the red category, then it is likely that the person has a moderate sleep problem that is causing significant problems for this person that needs to be corrected.
-When the bar is more than 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance and long-term health and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
-If the parent or adult patient/client is an unreliable rater, which happens sometimes, then the results can be incorrect.
+The yellow "Caution" range signals that this person's sleep problems are more problematic than normal compared to the general population and could be an indication that this person has a mild sleep disorder that probably needs to be investigated and corrected before it turns into a moderate-to-severe sleep disorder.The third and most severe sleep category is the "High Risk" range, which is in the upper third of the graph and red in color.
+When the bar is in the beginning or lower part of the red range then it is likely that the person has a moderate sleep problem that is causing significant problems for this person and needs to be corrected.
+When the bar is more than 1 to 1 1/2 inches into the red high risk range, then it is more likely that this person has a severe sleep problem that has a very negative and significant impact on daytime performance, excessive daytime sleepiness, recuperative sleep, and long-term health, and needs to be corrected in a timely manner.Please note that these categories are not a definite diagnosis of a sleep disorder, only good hypotheses.
+If the parent or adult patient/client is an unreliable rater, which happens about 10% of the time, then the results can be incorrect.
 See the "Rater Reliability" comments below to learn how to detect an unreliable rater.
+It is kind of like a "lie detector", but we are not insinuating that the rater is lying, merely that the rater may not be a reliable judge of their child/adolescent's daytime and sleep behaviors for various reasons.
 These hypotheses can be shown to a pediatrician or sleep specialists who will help the person determine if they should undergo an overnight sleep evaluation.

-Starting on the second page, if the person has any sleep scale rated within the “Caution” or “High Risk of a Sleep Disorder” range, then the Interpretive Report will explain what that possible sleep disorder is, how it can negatively impact the person if it is not corrected, and various treatment options that might be available to this individual.
+Starting on the second page, if the person has any sleep scale rated within the “Caution” or “High Risk" range of a sleep disorder, then the Interpretive Report will explain what that possible sleep disorder is, how it can negatively impact the person if it is not corrected, and various treatment options that might be available to this individual.

 Rater Reliability Items - In the case of high sleep scale scores, it is wise for professionals to check certain items on the sleep inventories that can be used as "lie detector items" or "rater reliability items".
+We are not suggesting that the rater is lying, but it could be that they do not know their child or teen's daytime or nighttime behaviors well for various reasons.
+This is the case with about 10% of people who complete behavior rating scales.
 These rater reliability items for the SDIS-R-Children's form are Numbers 8, 13, 18, and 19.
 On the SDIS-R-Adolescent form and the SDI-Adult form, these items are Numbers 9, 10, 14, 20, 21, 23.
-These items should typically not occur more than once per day, which is a score of 5 on the rating scale.
+These items should typically not occur more often than once per day, which is a score of 5 on the rating scale.
 If you see these items rated higher than a score of 5, especially more than one of these items scored a 6 or 7, then there is a good possibility that the rater may be over-exaggerating the severity of the sleep problems.
-In this case, it would be important for the professional to look for physical signs of a sleep disorder, like a high activity level or a lethargic activity level in children and teens, or enlarged tonsils or adenoids, dental malocclusions or problematic jaw structure in the case of a high SRBD score, etc.
+In this case, it would be important for the professional to look for physical signs of a sleep disorder, like a high activity level or a lethargic activity leel ivn children and teens, or enlarged tonsils or adenoids, dental malocclusions or problematic jaw structure in the case of a high SRBD score, etc. Unfortunately there is no way to detect if the rater is under-estimating the child or teen's daytime or nighttime behaviors unless the professional observes physical features that are very typical of a sleep disorder.

 Parasomnias – The inventory asks if any one of five parasomnias exist (Teeth-grinding, sleep-talking, sleep-walking, sleep or night terrors, and bed-wetting).
 Parasomnias are strange or unusual movements during sleep.
 The parasomnias are different than the major sleep disorders screened on these inventories because they do not have any significant impact on daytime functioning like the major sleep disorders on this graph have.
 If the parent or adult patient/client indicates “yes” to any of these parasomnias, the report gives the adult some general information about the parasomnia, the impact it can have on the person if not corrected, and in most cases, numerous interventions are provided to help stop or improve the parasomnia.
 The scoring of the parasomnias is kept separate from the scoring of the major sleep disorders.